Ian Gomez: Career

 Gomez took the part of Andy Torres in the ABC and later TBS comedy Cougar Town alongside fellow The Drew Carey Show castmate Christa Miller, from 2009 to 2015.
 In 2016, Gomez and his then-wife, Nia Vardalos, co-presented The Great American Baking Show, a revival of The Great Holiday Baking Show.

 In 2019, he appeared in the Clint Eastwood film Richard Jewell.

 In 2020, Gomez was cast in the role of Luis Flores in the NBC comedy pilot Night School based on the 2018 film and written by Christopher Moynihan.
 However, NBC ultimately decided not to move forward with the series.

 Personal life

-He was married to actress-writer Nia Vardalos of My Big Fat Greek Wedding fame.
+He was married to actress-writer Nia Vardalos of My Big Fat Greek Wedding film series.
 He appeared in her films My Big Fat Greek Wedding, Connie and Carla, My Life in Ruins, I Hate Valentine's Day, and My Big Fat Greek Wedding 2.
 Gomez is of Puerto Rican and Russian Jewish descent, and converted to Greek Orthodoxy upon marrying Vardalos, which is mirrored as a plot element in My Big Fat Greek Wedding.
 In 2008, the two adopted a child.
-It was announced on July 3, 2018 that Vardalos filed for divorce from Gomez after 25 years of marriage due to irreconcilable differences.
+It was announced on July 3, 2018, that Vardalos filed for divorce from Gomez after 25 years of marriage due to irreconcilable differences.
 The divorce was finalized in September 2018.